izuca/imersaoDev-Temperatura/README.md

 ### The challenge

-The Mentalist Challenge, proposed by Alura during Imersão Dev, consists in a guessing game where the program chooses a random number between 1 to 10 that must be guessed by the user, whom has 5 tries to guess the correct number.
+The challenge consists in a temperature converter where the user can make the conversion from Celsius to Fahrenheit or Celsius to Kelvin

 ### Screenshot